red-panda-productions/SDALib/DOCUMENTATION.md

 ### Tickcount

-Represents the tick of the simulation on which the data was send.
+Represents the tick of the simulation on which the data was sent.

 ## SDAAction

-An action struct contianing variables that edit the inputs of the car in the simulation.
-The different variables will be expained here as well as how they influence the system.
+An action struct containing  variables that edit the inputs of the car in the simulation.
+The different variables will be expained here, as well as how they influence the system.

 ### Steer